 Feel free to dive deeply into the market research you’ve done, operational details such as your automation testing process, if you have one, and the business background of top executives.

 This is also where you would put any supporting documents such as office lease agreements or intellectual property documentation.

 And when all this is done and you’ve finalized the executive summary, all that remains is for your leadership team to sign off on the plan.
 Luckily, there are plenty of tools like PandaDoc eSignature software available to make this the least stressful part of the process.

 Planning and launching a call center is a massive undertaking, and generating the necessary funding is no picnic.
 Getting investors onside is one of the most critical steps toward success, so it’s worth taking the time to draw up an absolutely watertight business plan.

 Hopefully, this article has given you a few ideas for how to go about it.
-If you take a considered and methodical approach, there’s no doubt your call center will get off the ground and thrive through 2023 and beyond.
+If you take a considered and methodical approach, there’s no doubt your call center will get off the ground and thrive through the coming decade and beyond.
 Good luck!